KCIRREM/Gentoo-Install-Guide/README.md

 # Gentoo-Install-Guide
 ## An encrypted Gentoo install with btrfs and subvolumes along withe efistub as the bootloader.

-500M, 19GB, rest is root \
+512M, rest is root \
-efi partiton, swap, luks on btrfs
+efi partiton, luks on btrfs

 format appropriately
 setup passphrase